kevinpapst/AdminLTEBundle/Resources/docs/twig_widgets.md

 <dd>Defines the `.info-box-icon` color and should be the color name (obsolete if you have a `solid` box).

 <dt>icon
 <dd>Defines the fontawesome icon name.
-The value should only be the actual icon name without prefix (e.g. `star` instead of `fa fa-star`)
+The value should only be the actual icon name including the prefix (e.g. `fas fa-tachometer-alt`)

 <dt>progress
 <dd>Defines the progress value.
 The progress bar will only be rendered if the progress variable is defined.